 If my allocated club requires an Access NI check, what types of Identification will I need to bring?

 As this role involves activity with children and young people, your allocated Homework Club may ask you to complete an Access NI (criminal record) check.
-As part of this process, you will be asked to bring original identification (see page 2 to view acceptable ID) & photocopies to the Induction Training.
+As part of this process, you will be asked to bring original identification (see page 2 to view acceptable ID) & photocopies.

-Three documents should be produced in your name; one from Group 1 and two from Group 1 or 2a or 2b.
-At least one document must show your current address.
+Three documents must be provided in the name of the applicant; one from Group 1 and a further two from any Group.
+At least one document must show the applicant’s current address.

 If this is not possible, then four documents from Group 2a and 2b should be produced, one of which being a birth certificate issued after the time of birth.
-One document must show your current address.
+One document must show the applicant’s current address

 If you are having difficulty finding relevant identification, please bring along originals & photocopies of what you feel best meets the list and your allocated club co-ordinator will provide further guidance.

 I would like to become a volunteer with Homework Clubs, however, can’t attend the Induction Training, can I still apply?

-Homework Clubs Induction Training is mandatory and if you cannot attend, unfortunately, we would be unable to match you to an HC.
-Don’t worry though as there’s another chance to apply at the beginning of Sem 1, next academic year (2019/2020) if you haven’t graduated before then.
+Homework Clubs Induction Training is mandatory and if you cannot attend in Semester 1, unfortunately we would be unable to match you to a Homework Club.
+Don’t worry though as there’s another chance to apply and attend Induction Training at the beginning of Semester 2.

 What happens if I arrive late to the Homework Clubs Induction Training?